rumca-js/crawler-buddy/README.md

-# Scraping server
+# Crawling server

-The Scraping Server is an HTTP-based web crawler that delivers data in an easily accessible JSON format.
+The Crawling Server is an HTTP-based web crawler that delivers data in an easily accessible JSON format.

  - No need to rely on tools like yt-dlp or Beautiful Soup for extracting link metadata.
  - Metadata is standardized with consistent fields (e.g., title, description, date_published, etc.).